SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

 ```

 This will create a new HTTP source with the name `my-source-name` in your Sumo Logic account.
+All sources are going to be created in the same collector.

 **This configuration doesn't modify or remove HTTP sources from your account.
 If you rename a source in `values.yaml`, the new source will be added to your Sumo Logic account**